github/docs/content/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects.md

   - Projects
 ---

+{% data reusables.projects.projects-beta %}

 ## About {% data variables.product.prodname_projects_v2 %}

 A project is an adaptable spreadsheet that integrates with your issues and pull requests on {% data variables.product.company_short %} to help you plan and track your work effectively.
-You can create and customize multiple views by filtering, sorting, grouping your issues and pull requests, adding custom fields to track metadata specific to your team, and visualize work with configurable charts.
+You can create and customize multiple views by filtering, sorting, grouping your issues and pull requests,{% ifversion projects-v2-insights %} visualize work with configurable charts,{% endif %} and add custom fields to track metadata specific to your team.
 Rather than enforcing a specific methodology, a project provides flexible features you can customize to your team’s needs and processes.

 ### Staying up-to-date